intel/afxdp-plugins-for-kubernetes/README.md

 1. `make build` is executed, resulting in CNI and Device Plugin binaries in `./bin`.
 2. `make image` is executed, resulting in the creation of a new Docker image that includes the CNI and Device Plugin binaries.
-	- ***Note:** If testing on a multi-node cluster.
+	> **_NOTE:_** If testing on a multi-node cluster.
 The current absence of a Docker registry means this image will first need to be manually copied to all nodes (or rebuilt on all nodes using: `make image`).*
 3. The daemonset will run on all nodes, installing the CNI and starting the Device Plugin running on each node.

 The CNI and Device Plugin are now deployed.

+## Deploying on Kind

+ - Clone this repo and `cd` into it.
+ - Optional: Update the Kind configuration files: `hack/kind-config.yaml` and `deployments/daemonset-kind.yaml`.
+ - Run `make run-on-kind`.

+ This will deploy a kind cluster with a control plane and two worker nodes.
+It will build and run the DP daemonset, and install the CNI on all nodes.

 #### Running Pods